Skip to content

 5. Write it down.
 Or use Coffee Master to log your brews automatically.

-Most coffees on filter land within 2-3 numbers of the starting point.
-On espresso, within 1-2.
+Most coffees on filter land within 1-2 numbers of the starting point; espresso too.

 Maintenance